HomeAboutJobsNews

 However, we have noticed a large gap in the public perception of the capabilities of these models vs. the current reality.
 As part of our work on AI safety, our hCaptcha research team recently published several reports to demonstrate this via concrete examples.

-Several recent reports from our research teams highlight our work in this space.
 These public reports only scratch the surface of our many years of research on these topics, and the results are already deeply embedded into many of our products and services.

 We look forward to delivering our expertise in AI safety to help an ever-wider audience.
 The penetration of these technologies into our lives continues to increase, and our goal is to assist in giving everyone the benefits of ML while minimizing the inevitable abuse that comes with any new technology.